afrizaltranslator/House-Of-Cards/README.md

 # House-Of-Cards
- A GNU collection of solitair card games
+ A GPL licensed collection of solitair card games

  Work in progress!